Laverne Cox And Other Transgender Actors Discuss Discrimination In Hollywood

 In an interview with Variety, transgender actors, including Laverne Cox, sat down to talk about the discrimination that transgender performers often face in Hollywood and the entertainment industry.

 Following the “Rub and Tug” controversy, in which Scarlett Johansson was originally cast to play a transgender man, trans actors have since spoken out about the discrimination they often face when it comes to auditioning for roles and being properly represented in both television and film.
-When Johansson’s role in the film was first announced, “Transparent” actress Tracey Lysette took to Twitter to express her outrage and frustration, arguing that transgender actors should at least be given the opportunity to play transgender roles.
+When Johansson’s role in the film was first announced, Transparent actress Tracey Lysette took to Twitter to express her outrage and frustration, arguing that transgender actors should at least be given the opportunity to play transgender roles.

 “What I tweeted was a knee-jerk reaction,” Lysette said.
 “It was just me hitting a breaking point.
 When I saw this, I was like, ‘Enough!'”

 “It wasn’t against Scarlett personally,” Lysette continued, “It was more pointing out the double standard.
 I’m not getting into rooms for cis roles.
 I started my career auditioning for those roles, and then I went to play trans roles.
 And now, I feel boxed in.”

-Now that Johansson has exited the role, however, many transgender actors remain uncertain about the future of transgender representation in television and film, but are crediting Ryan Murphy’s new FX series “Pose” as a game changer.
+Now that Johansson has exited the role, however, many transgender actors remain uncertain about the future of transgender representation in television and film but are crediting Ryan Murphy’s new FX series Pose as a game changer.

 When asked if cisgender actors should never play transgender roles, however, no one responded with a definitive “no.”